 He hopes his experience prepares students for careers they will love.
 “On Friday afternoon, I want them to be disappointed that they have to stop working for a couple of days.”

-Criminology has been one of the fastest-growing undergraduate majors at Lynchburg College in recent years, and the department also offers a master’s degree in criminal justice leadership available in an executive format for working professionals.
+Criminology has been one of the fastest-growing undergraduate majors at University of Lynchburg in recent years, and the department also offers a master’s degree in criminal justice leadership available in an executive format for working professionals.